 - Difficulty wearing shoes due to irritation between the lump and shoe

-The OSI foot and ankle team is here to listen, discuss your concerns, and examine you for signs and symptoms of a ganglion cyst.
-While you’re under our expert care, you will undergo the following to determine the best course of care:
+The board-certified OSI foot and ankle team will examine you for signs and symptoms of a ganglion cyst:

-- Physical exam: Your doctor will perform a careful exam of your foot.
-Since the lump is visible, your OSI doctor will press on it, and it should move freely beneath the skin.
-Your doctor may shine a light through the cyst or remove a small amount of fluid for evaluation.
+- Physical exam: Your OSI doctor will perform a careful exam of your foot.
+Since the lump is visible, your doctor will press on it, and it should move freely beneath the skin.

-Ganglion cysts are harmless, and there are a few treatment options:
+Ganglion cysts are harmless, and OSI specialists offer a few treatment options:

 - Monitoring but no treatment.
-If the cyst doesn’t cause pain or interfere with walking, it might be best to monitor the cyst over time and do nothing else.
+If the cyst doesn’t cause pain or interfere with walking, it might be best to monitor the cyst over time and do nothing for the time being.

 - Changes in footwear.
 Switch to shoes that don’t rub on the cyst or cause irritation.